 The Bakery Girl of Monceau and Suzanne’s Career are not Eric Rohmer’s first films.
-By 1963, he had made several shorts and one feature, Le signe du Lion, in 1959.
-Yet these two short works are an important blueprint for Rohmer's fantastically prolific and brilliant oeuvre, which now spans six decades: for their meticulously charted Parisian locations; their semidocumentary techniques and thrifty production values; their plots based on games of love, deception, and mistaken identity; their “literary” voice-over narration and dialogue.
-Not incidentally, they also inaugurate the first of Rohmer’s trademark series, Six Moral Tales—cerebral yet humorous variations on the theme of love and deception in which male narrators are faced with the ethical dilemma of having to choose between women.
+By 1963, he had made several shorts and one feature, Le signe du Lion.
+Yet these two short works—with their meticulously charted Paris locations; their semidocumentary techniques and thrifty production values; their plots based on games of love, deception, and mistaken identity; their “literary” voice-over narration and dialogue—provide an essential blueprint for Rohmer’s fantastically prolific and brilliant oeuvre, which spanned nearly six decades.
+Not incidentally, they also inaugurate Rohmer’s trademark series, Six Moral Tales—cerebral yet humorous variations on the theme of love and deception in which male narrators are faced with the ethical dilemma of having to choose between women.

-Formerly a literature teacher and a novelist, Rohmer (born Jean-Marie Maurice Schérer to a well-off provincial family, in 1920) began his career as a film critic at Cahiers du cinéma, which he also edited.
-And Bakery Girl and Suzanne’s Career testify to his central position within the French new wave.
-His realist aesthetics are heir to André Bazin’s influential theories, as well as to the cinema vérité of the anthropological filmmaker Jean Rouch; thus Bakery Girl and Suzanne’s Career are shot in black and white, in the streets, shops, and cramped hotel rooms of Paris, with a mobile 16mm camera and several nonprofessional actors, including friends.
-At the same time, Rohmer, like his younger Cahiers colleagues Jean-Luc Godard, François Truffaut, and Claude Chabrol, admired the films of Alfred Hitchcock, about whom he co-wrote a book with Chabrol, in 1957, the first to take the "master of suspense" seriously.
-Rohmer’s Hitchcockian heritage informs his delight in plots—both in the sense of narrative and of intrigue—that are often based on a complex architecture of looks, and, as Pascal Bonitzer argues, he plays on the skillful exploitation of the gap between the point of view of the protagonist/narrator and that of the camera.
-Rohmer, like Godard and Truffaut, combined this double cinematic heritage with a passion for classical literature, which accounts for the decorous manners and language in his films.
-And his independence from the mainstream, concretized in his company Les Films du Losange (founded in 1963), clearly places him within the new-wave ethos.
+Formerly a literature teacher and a novelist, Rohmer (born Jean-Marie Maurice Schérer to a well-off provincial family in 1920) began his career as a film critic at Cahiers du cinéma, which he also edited.
+And Bakery Girl and Suzanne’s Career testify to his central position within the French New Wave.
+His realist aesthetics are heir to André Bazin’s influential theories, as well as to the cinema verité of the anthropological filmmaker Jean Rouch; thus Bakery Girl and Suzanne’s Career are shot in black and white, in the streets, shops, and cramped hotel rooms of Paris, with a mobile 16 mm camera and several nonprofessional actors, including friends of the director’s.
+At the same time, Rohmer, like his younger Cahiers colleagues Jean-Luc Godard, François Truffaut, and Claude Chabrol, admired the films of Alfred Hitchcock, about whom he cowrote in 1957, with Chabrol, a book, the first to take the Master of Suspense seriously.
+Rohmer’s Hitchcockian heritage informs his delight in plots—both in the sense of narrative and of intrigue—that are often based on a complex architecture of looks, sometimes between characters but not necessarily so.
+A recurrent plot device involves characters misinterpreting what they see.
+Additionally, as Pascal Bonitzer argues, Rohmer plays on the skillful exploitation of the gap between the point of view of the protagonist/narrator and that of the camera.
+Rohmer, like Godard and Truffaut, combined this double cinematic legacy with a passion for classical literature, which accounts for the decorous manners and language in his films.
+And his independence from the mainstream, concretized in his company Les Films du Losange (founded in 1962), clearly places him within the New Wave ethos.
 He would retain this independence for virtually his entire career.

-Back in 1963, Rohmer was smarting from the failure of Le signe du Lion (which, although made in 1959, wasn’t released until 1962).
-Hence his decision to make these two short films.
-As with all the other Moral Tales, they were based on short stories written by Rohmer and produced by Les Films du Losange, with director of production Barbet Schroeder (who also plays the protagonist in Bakery Girl).
+Back in 1962, Rohmer was smarting from the failure of Le signe du Lion.
+Hence, his decision to make these two short films.
+As with all the other Moral Tales, they were based on stories written by Rohmer and produced by Les Films du Losange, with Barbet Schroeder (who also plays the protagonist in Bakery Girl) as director of production.

-The twenty-three-minute-long Bakery Girl of Monceau is set near le parc Monceau and the Villiers metro station, in a well-to-do area of northwestern Paris (which also happens to be where the offices of Les Films du Losange were located).
-As the film carefully shows, the area combines the familiar Parisian iconography of wide, leafy boulevards lined with prosperous buildings and café terraces—the classic new-wave decor of amorous encounters—with more populous, narrower streets housing markets and food shops, including the bakery, around which the action revolves.
+The twenty-three-minute-long Bakery Girl of Monceau is set near le parc Monceau and the Villiers metro station, in a well-to-do part of northwestern Paris (which also happens to be where the offices of Les Films du Losange were located).
+As the film carefully shows, the area combines the familiar Parisian iconography of wide, leafy boulevards lined with prosperous buildings and café terraces—the classic New Wave decor for amorous encounters—with more populous, narrower streets housing markets and food shops, including the bakery around which the action revolves.
 This class dichotomy is mirrored in the two female characters: the tall, blonde, and artistic Sylvie (Michèle Girardon) and the short, dark baker’s assistant Jacqueline (Claudine Soubrier).
 The plot involves an unnamed law student (Schroeder) falling for Sylvie after glimpsing her in the street.
 Just as he literally bumps into her, she disappears.
-While looking for her through the quartier, he notices the pretty Jacqueline in the local bakery.
+While looking for her through the quartier, he notices the pretty Jacqueline in the bakery.
 Although he considers Sylvie “so superior,” he begins an elaborate erotic ritual with Jacqueline, buying an increasing number of cakes and finally asking her out.
 He unceremoniously dumps her, however, as soon as Sylvie reappears.
-Bakery Girl thus perfectly illustrates Rohmer’s “master plan” for the Moral Tales, as he recounted in a 1986 Positif interview: “While the narrator is looking for a woman, he meets another one, who occupies his affection until he finds the first woman again.”
+Bakery Girl thus perfectly illustrates Rohmer’s master plan for Six Moral Tales, as he recounted in a 1986 Positif interview: “While the narrator is looking for a woman, he meets another one, who occupies his affection until he finds the first woman again.”

 Sylvie, it turns out, lives opposite the baker.
-Immobilized by a broken leg, she saw the student’s goings-on from her window—a neat example of the importance of the gaze in Rohmer’s films but also a mark of a certain level of opacity.
-The director refrains from revealing whether she understood his sadistic game with Jacqueline, or whether she thought he was simply looking for her.
-This ambiguity also characterizes the treatment of the protagonist, the perfect bourgeois cad seducing a working-class girl for his amusement, in the tradition of nineteenth-century literature.
-Rohmer here adopts the modernist posture of the new-wave filmmaker as “entomologist,” observing his wicked human specimen from an ironic, quasi-scientific distance—exposing him as conceited and arrogant with pronouncements such as, "What upset me was not that she liked me, but that she’d think there was any way I’d like her."
-Yet Rohmer also narrates the tale through his hero’s visual point of view and oral narration.
-Jacqueline has our moral sympathy against the cad’s machinations, but our filmic identification is with him, the women never more than the objects of his desire.
+Immobilized by a broken leg, she saw the student’s activities from her window—a neat example of the importance of the gaze in Rohmer’s films but also a mark of its often deliberately confusing quality.
+The director refrains from revealing whether she understood the student’s sadistic game with Jacqueline, or whether she thought he was simply looking for her.
+A similar ambiguity characterizes the treatment of the protagonist, the perfect bourgeois cad seducing a working-class girl for his amusement, in the tradition of nineteenth-century literature.
+Rohmer here adopts the modernist posture of the New Wave filmmaker as “entomologist,” observing his wicked human specimen from an ironic, quasi-scientific distance—exposing his arrogance with pronouncements such as “What upset me was not that she liked me but that she’d think there was any way I’d like her.”
+But Rohmer also narrates the tale through his hero’s visual point of view and oral narration.
+Jacqueline has our moral sympathy against the student’s machinations, but our filmic identification is with him, the women never seeming more than the objects of his desire.
 And yet, the charm and humor of the film mean that Rohmer never comes near the cynicism of Chabrol’s similar seduction games in Les cousins (1959).
-(Also typical of the new wave is Rohmer’s use of friends from the film world as bit players.
-The student protagonist’s narrator voice is dubbed by the future filmmaker Bertrand Tavernier; his friend/confidant Schmidt is played by Fred Junck, who would become curator of the Luxembourg cinematheque; and the film critic Michel Mardore plays a customer in the bakery.)
+(Also typical of the New Wave is Rohmer’s use of friends from the film world as bit players.
+The student protagonist’s narrator voice is dubbed by the future filmmaker Bertrand Tavernier; his friend/confidant Schmidt is played by Fred Junck, who would become curator of the Luxembourg Cinémathèque; and the film critic Michel Mardore plays a customer in the bakery.)

 In both films, Rohmer subtly oscillates between a celebration and a critique of his protagonists.
 As he put it in a 1965 Cahiers article, “I am a man [. . .] and my tales are stories told in the first person.”
-He does, however, increase the agency of his female characters as he advances through the Moral Tales, and even more so in the later Comedies and Proverbs and Tales of the Four Seasons.
+He does, however, increase the agency of his female characters as he advances through the Moral Tales, and would do so even more in the Comedies and Proverbs and Tales of the Four Seasons cycles in the eighties and nineties.
 With such films as Full Moon in Paris (1984) and The Green Ray (1986), Rohmer indeed can be said to develop into a major author of “women’s films.”
-But even in the Moral Tales, he becomes increasingly critical of the weakness of his heroes, especially their tendency to opt for the blander, “safe” women over the more lively and sexually active “darker” women.
+But even in Six Moral Tales, he becomes increasingly critical of the weakness of his heroes, especially their tendency to opt for the blander, “safer” women over the more lively and sexually active “darker” women.
 In this respect, The Bakery Girl of Monceau (Sylvie over Jacqueline) and Suzanne’s Career (Sophie over Suzanne) prefigure most clearly the choices made by the heroes of My Night at Maud’s and Love in the Afternoon.

-The Bakery Girl of Monceau and Suzanne’s Career anticipate Rohmer’s later work in other ways, too: the “involuntary” realism of the location shooting offers an invaluable archive of early 1960s Paris and of the behavior of social sets that have vanished or significantly changed (students wearing suits and ties!), in the same way that his later series obliquely, yet tellingly, document the decors and mores of 1980s and 1990s France.
-The two films also herald Rohmer’s unparalleled ability to construct complex and absorbing stories out of seemingly banal characters and undramatic situations.
-Although he said, “We must show what is beyond behavior, while knowing that we can only show behavior,” his is a "cinema of behavior" that also delves into psychological complexity.
+The Bakery Girl of Monceau and Suzanne’s Career anticipate Rohmer’s later work in other ways too: the “involuntary” realism of the location shooting offers an invaluable archive of early-sixties Paris and of the behavior of social sets that have vanished or significantly changed (students wearing suits and ties!), in the same way that his later series obliquely yet tellingly document the appearance and mores of eighties and nineties France.
+The two earlier films also herald Rohmer’s unparalleled ability to construct complex and absorbing stories out of seemingly banal characters and undramatic situations.
+Although he said, “We must show what is beyond behavior, while knowing that we can only show behavior,” his is a cinema of behavior that also delves into psychological complexity.
 For Rohmer, the “moral tale” was “not a moralistic tale but a story that describes not just what people do but what goes through people’s minds while they do it.”
-In this respect as in others, The Bakery Girl of Monceau and Suzanne’s Career are the fascinating first manifestations of a glorious series of films with which Rohmer carved out a unique place in world cinema.
+In this respect as in others, The Bakery Girl of Monceau and Suzanne’s Career are the fascinating first manifestations of the glorious series of films with which Rohmer carved out his unique place in cinema.